 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-45 years ago, the Austrian Designer Prof. Herbert Lindinger created the basis for the evaluation system for today‘s iF DESIGN AWARD 2021.
+Austrian Designer Prof. Herbert Lindinger created the basis for the evaluation system for today‘s iF DESIGN AWARD 45 years ago.
 Numerous competitions around the world have adopted these criteria until today.

 These finalists will already receive 5 points for the iF top label ranking and will be published on the iF WOLRD DESIGN GUIDE.

-The leaders of the individual online preselection jury groups meet in Berlin for the final decisions.
-Here they discuss the entries that have made it into the final round again, argue for and against, revise the scorecards and decide on the winners and awards of the iF DESIGN AWARD 2021.
+At the end of March the jury will once again discuss the entries that have made it into the final round, argue for and against, revise the iF scorecards and decide on the winners of the iF DESIGN AWARD.

-Winners will receive a detailed jury report for each awarded entry.
-It will include the newly developed criteria scorecard with scores for the individual criteria.
-Winners will be able to compare their result with others to see where they stand in the field of all competitors.
-The jury report will give the participants more insights into the reason for the decision of the jurors and will include helpful data on trends and observations iF collected during the jury process.
+All participants will receive a detailed iF jury feedback chart for each entry.
+It will include the criteria scorecard with scores for the individual criteria.
+Winners are able to stand compared to all the other entries.
+The iF jury feedback chart gives the participants more in insight into the reason for the decision of the jurors and includes helpful data on trends and observations iF collected during the jury process.

-With User Experience and User Interface, we have added two future-proof design disciplines which together with our existing seven disciplines, present a uniquely holistic view of design among international design awards.
+With User Experience and User Interface, we have added two future-proof design disciplines, which, together with our existing seven disciplines, present a uniquely holistic view of design among international design awards.
 Every discipline has been updated so that each aspect and market is covered.
-If you have a design, we have a discipline and category for it.
+If you have a design, we have a discipline and a category for it.